arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 **Pre-requisites**

-Minimal experience of using the RStudio IDE and writing R code is necessary to understand and use this material.
+Minimal experience of using the RStudio IDE and writing R code (specifically, within an R Markdown document) is necessary to understand and use this material.
 If you can understand and do the following, you'll be able to complete this course:

 * Run a command that's provided to you in the console
 * Use the Environment tab to find a data frame and learn more about it